Your Rights and Safety Matter

 Defending Against a Civil Harassment Claim

-If someone has filed a CHRO against you and you believe it’s unjustified:
+In cases where a CHRO has been filed against you and you believe it’s not warranted:

 - Read the paperwork carefully to understand the allegations